Jürgen Klopp impressed with ‘top talent’ Caoimhin Kelleher

 Liverpool manager Jürgen Klopp congratulates his goalkeeper Caoimhin Kelleher after the Uefa Champions League win over Ajax.
 Photo: Jon Super/EPA

-Liverpool manager Jürgen Klopp praised Irish goalkeeper Caoimhin Kelleher after the Corkman kept a clean sheet on his European debut in their 1-0 win over Ajax at Anfield on Tuesday.
+Liverpool manager Jürgen Klopp praised Irish goalkeeper Caoimhin Kelleher after the Corkman kept a clean sheet on his European debut in the 1-0 win over Ajax at Anfield on Tuesday.

+The young goalkeeper said afterwards that he had been receiving messages from home since the news emerged that he would be starting.

+“My phone has been hopping since I got in.
+But big thanks to every one there, all the support and messages I’ve been getting, I’m thankful for them,” he told BT Sport afterwards.

 Prior to the match the focus had been all been on Kelleher starting for Klopp’s side because of Alisson Becker’s injury but the 22-year-old did not put a foot wrong.